RevenueCat/meta-memcache-py/README.md

   'gutter' pool, with TTLs overriden and lowered on the fly, so they provide some level of caching instead of hitting the backend for each request.

-These pools also provide a write failure tracker event, useful if you are serious about cache consistency.
+These pools also provide an option to register a callback for write failure events.
+This might be useful if you are serious about cache consistency.
 If you have transient network issues, some writes might fail, and if the server comes back without being restarted or the cache flushed, the data will be stale.
-This allows for failed writes to be collected and logged.
+The events allows for failed writes to be collected and logged.
 Affected keys can then be invalidated later and eventual cache consistency guaranteed.

 It should be trivial to implement your own cache pool if you need custom sharding, shadowing, pools that support live migrations, etc. Feel free to